ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 Interaction through queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Internally, the tracer represents the interactions as
+Internally, the tracer represents the interrogations it receives as
 :py:class:`~ska_tango_testing.integration.query.EventQuery` objects.
 You
 can do the same by creating your own queries and evaluating them using the
 :py:meth:`~ska_tango_testing.integration.TangoEventTracer.evaluate_query`